MrRandol/canadaBlog/README.md

 ISSO_DB_FOLDER_CONTAINER # Container mount point to isso database
 ```

-NOTE :
+## Notes

+### Jenkins

 I am using a Jenkins in the background to take care of the following  :
   - Build the app on push : build the docker images, build and copy route_edit app, copy docker definitions, nginx template to central storage point, restart containers
   - Automate let's encrypt certificate renewal (with certbot docker image)
   - Automate new photos galleries integration following juicebox format (cf scripts/photos_upload.sh)
   - Make backups (cf scripts/backup.sh)

-This means I use another container to run nginx + docker, which use their own env definition.
+This is done by having a second column of services to mainly avoid collision between the two and allow full services restart control from jenkins (running docker control commands from docker container).